-Easy Weighing of Your Oliver, Tow Vehicle, Tongue Weight and Tongue Weight Ratio:
+Easy Weighing of Your Oliver, Tow Vehicle, Tongue Weight, and Tongue Weight Ratio:

 - Drive your tow vehicle onto the scale but do not drive your trailer axle onto the scale.
 Record the weight A: (Tow Vehicle Plus Tongue Weight) 7,600 lbs.
-See Step 1 in illustration - 2.
-Pull forward so that both the tow vehicle and the trailer are on the scale.
-Record the weight B: (Gross Vehicle Weight of Tow Vehicle plus Trailer) 13,000 Ibs.
-See Step 2 in illustration - 3.
-Pull tow vehicle off of the scale, disconnect trailer from tow vehicle while leaving trailer on the scale.
+See Step 1 in the illustration - Pull forward so that both the tow vehicle and the trailer are on the scale.
+Record the weight B: (Gross Vehicle Weight of Tow Vehicle plus Trailer) 13,000 lbs.
+See Step 2 in the illustration - 3.
+Pull tow vehicle off of the scale, disconnect the trailer from the tow vehicle while leaving trailer on the scale.
 Record the weight: C (Gross Vehicle Weight of Trailer) 6,000 lbs.
-See Step 3 in illustration
+See Step 3 in the illustration